jmiramont/benchmarks_eusipco2023/README.md

 conda deactivate
 ```

-## Adding your own Python-based method
+## Creating a file represententing a new method

 Whether your method is implemented in Python or Matlab, you must create a new ```.py``` file the name of which must start with *method_* and have certain content to be automatically discovered by the toolbox.
 The purpose of this file is to encapsulate your method in a new class.
 This is much easier than it sounds :).
 To make it simpler, [a file called *method_new_basic_template.py* is made available](./new_method_example/method_new_basic_template.py) (for Python users) which you can use as a template.
 You just have to fill in the parts that implement your method.
 Matlab users can also find a template [here](./new_method_example/method_new_basic_template_matlab.py).
-A new method can be tested against others by adding a file into the folder [src/methods](./src/methods) containing the definition of a Python class with some specific characteristics.
+A new method can then be tested against others by adding this file into the folder [src/methods](./src/methods).
 We shall see how to do this using a template file in the following sections.

+### Python-based methods
 First, the function implementing your method must have the following signature if you're working in python:

 ```python